GuyTito/ball_stats/README.md

 A simple app to manage a local football league.
-[Start using](https://ball-stats.herokuapp.com)
+[Demo](https://ball-stats.herokuapp.com)